Audi Looking For Alternative Fuels to Lessen Carbon Footprint

 It’s all about you.
 We want to help you make the right coverage choices.

-Advertiser Disclosure: We strive to help you make confident insurance decisions.
+Advertiser Disclosure: We strive to help you make confident car insurance decisions.
 Comparison shopping should be easy.
-We partner with top insurance providers.
-This doesn't influence our content.
-Our opinions are our own.
+We are not affiliated with any one car insurance company and cannot guarantee quotes from any single provider.

 Editorial Guidelines: We are a free online resource for anyone interested in learning more about car insurance.
 Our goal is to be an objective, third-party resource for everything car insurance related.
 We update our site regularly, and all content is reviewed by car insurance experts.

 So while a number of manufacturers have continued increase their investment into hybrid and electric vehicle development, Audi believes that in addition to the development of hybrid and electric vehicles, internal combustion engines can and will be manufactured to produce significantly fewer emissions.

 According to Autoblog.com, the company is not only working to develop new carbon-neutral fuels for their internal combustion engines, but is also striving to make their current internal combustion fuels, i.e. gasoline and diesel, as efficient as possible.

 The company’s experimentations in using different fuels to reduce actual carbon emissions emitted from internal combustion engines reflects Audi’s hopes of finding a fuel source that can be considered CO2 neutral, meaning that the amount of greenhouse gas used to make the fuels are balanced against the CO2 emitted by their vehicles while driving.